LinusHeu/arduino-pico/docs/fs.rst

 Close the file.
 No other operations should be performed on *File* object after ``close`` function was called.

-openNextFile  (compatibiity method, not recommended for new code)
+openNextFile  (compatibility method, not recommended for new code)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: cpp